This article has been checked for horticultural accuracy by Oliver Parsons.

 Either spread manure on the surface of bare soil or dig it into the ground.

-Fresh manure (less than six months old) is too strong to put directly onto growing plants but can be spread or dug into soil that is being prepared for growing later on.
-Fresh manure is excellent to add to garden waste in compost heaps or bins, to speed up the composting process and improve compost quality.
+Fresh manure (less than six months old) is too strong to put directly onto growing plants, but it can be spread or dug into soil that is being prepared for growing later on.
+Fresh manure is excellent to add to garden waste in compost heaps or bins, as it speeds up the composting process and improves compost quality.

 When's the best time of year to spread manure?

 Autumn is the best time to spread manure on the surface of bare soil on vegetable beds or around plants in borders.
-This gives worms and other soil organisms time to gradually take the manure into the soil before it's needed again in spring.
+This gives worms and other soil organisms time to gradually take the manure into the soil before plants start growing again in spring.
 Another benefit is that by applying manure in autumn, the soil also gets protection from heavy winter rains, which can lead to the leaching of nutrients.

 Spring is also a good time to spread manure on soil around established plants.
-If preparing ground for sowing seed of vegetables or flowers, you'll need to dig it in, as it's too bulky for seed sowing.
+If preparing ground for sowing seed of vegetables or flowers, you'll need to dig it in.

 How to spread manure

-Spread manure in a layer 5-8 cm thick, on the surface of bare soil.
+Spread manure in a 5-8 cm layer on the surface of bare soil.
 Break up large lumps as you work.
-Ensure manure doesn’t contact plant stems as this may cause rot.
+Ensure manure doesn’t contact plant stems as this may cause rotting.

-A long-handled fork is the best tool for spreading manure.
-If large quantities of bulky manure need to be moved and spread, buying a manure fork and a shovel will make the job easier.
+If large quantities of bulky manure need to be moved and spread, buying a manure fork and a flat-headed shovel will make the job easier.
 For small quantities or if using bagged, composted manure, a standard garden digging fork will suffice.

 Which plants don’t like manure?